tejas4888/Yolo-Annotation-Tool-New-/README.md

 Do steps:
 ```
 run main.py
-run process.py
+run check.py (this will remove redundant label files)
+run process.py (note that images are written on valid.txt for validation set)
 ```

 NOTE: If you use new annotation tool, please create classes.txt file and write all classes what you train the objects.
-Because i read the all classes from classes.txt.
+Because I read the all classes from classes.txt.

 The dataset is ready for yolo training.